pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 While it may seem desirable to customize everything, it's a good idea to evaluate the business benefits to the changes.
 What's the business value in moving the search box a few pixels?

-I once watched the marketing VP for a major investment bank have a complete melt-down when the Office 365 suite bar appeared in the wireframes his company had commissioned.
+I once watched the marketing VP for a large financial services firm have a complete melt-down when the Office 365 suite bar appeared in the wireframes his company had commissioned.
 The developers found a way to hide it, but at what benefit and cost?
 I'm still not clear on the benefit of removing it, but the cost was that users could no longer navigate to other Office 365 properties, or easily manage their user profiles.
+Plus, it required a hack (see the next section).

 If you've identified customizations that go beyond modern SharePoint's guidelines, and there is a clear business benefit, there are other options.
 Read on!

 ### Option 2: Take a chance on a few hacks

 Don't get me wrong, I'm not recommending that you do this!
 But that doesn't mean some people won't.
+In fact I saw two such hacks on blogs just today, one a free code share and one actually a paid product.
+I'd like to see these folks include some kind of warning about the risks of the solution breaking if Microsoft changes the page structure in the future.

+OK let's back up a little.
 SharePoint pages run in web browsers, which use HTML, CSS, and JavaScript.
 There's nothing stopping the code in a SharePoint Framework web part or extension from  overriding CSS or manipulating the HTML Document Object Model (DOM).
 It's up to you, but you should at least understand the risks.
 When you do this, you're hoping that SharePoint won't change the page in some way that would break your code, and potentially the whole page.

 If you code against a documented SharePoint API and it breaks, you've got a legitimate support case with Microsoft.
 And trust me, Microsoft does its best to keep its APIs stable and provide plenty of notice in case of a change.